-Trusted Autonomous Systems are developing a new platform, RAS-GATEWAY, which is intended to assist people to navigate the Australian maritime regulatory framework.
-RAS-GATEWAY will include a Knowledge Hub containing a repository of information and resources, together with a Maritime Regulatory Pathfinder Tool providing access to semi-tailored information on regulatory requirements and applicable processes.
-The RAS-GATEWAY will initially focus on the Maritime domain, before expanding to include the Air domain.
+Trusted Autonomous Systems developed a new platform, RAS-GATEWAY, which is intended to assist people to navigate the Australian maritime regulatory framework.
+RAS-GATEWAY includes a Resouces Hub containing a repository of information and resources, together with a Maritime Regulatory Pathfinder Tool providing access to semi-tailored information on regulatory requirements and applicable processes.
+The RAS-GATEWAY initially focuses on the Maritime domain, before expanding to include the Air domain.